baggepinnen/SignalAlignment.jl/README.md

 ## Master reference
 The master indicates which signal is used as the reference signal to which the other signals are aligned.
 The master is specified by passing a `master` argument to `align_signals`.
 The following masters are available:

-- `Index`: Align all signals to a particular signal
+- `Index`: Align all signals to a particular signal.
+The default is `Index(1)` which aligns all signals to the first signal.
 - `Longest`: Align all signals to the longest signal
 - `Shortest`: Align all signals to the shortest signal
 - `Centroid`: Align all signals to the computed centroid (generalized median) of all signals.
 The metric used to compute the centroid is specified by, e.g., `Centroid(SqEuclidean())`.